Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

     assert datum[0] == 0, "Datum must start with null byte"
 ```

 Compiling this OpShin code using both the default optimiser and the aggressive optimiser (-O3 optimization flag) resulted in the same output.
-It includes built-in functions such as `addInteger`, `lessThanInteger`, and `lengthOfByteString`, which seem irrelevant for checking equality of the first byte of the datum (`ByteString`) with `0`.
+It includes built-in functions like `addInteger`, `lessThanInteger`, and `lengthOfByteString`, which seems irrelevant while the logic is to access the first byte of the datum( `ByteString` ) and to check if its equal to 0.

 === Recommendation
 #v(5pt)